ewedw/ewedw.github.io/_posts/2022-09-14-style-transfer.md

 * Good for more random texture
 (i.e. a bunch of stones)

-* Bad for structured texture
+* Bad for structured and parallel texture
 (i.e. bricks wall)

 ### Non-parametric approach